Toggle: English / Spanish

 The cause of rhabdomyosarcoma is unknown.
 It is a rare tumor with only several hundred new cases per year in the United States.

 Some children with certain birth defects are at an increased risk.
 Some families have a gene mutation that increases this risk.
 Most children with rhabdomyosarcoma do not have any known risk factors.

 The most common symptom is a mass that may or may not be painful.

-- Tumors in the nose or throat may cause bleeding, congestion, swallowing problems, or neurological problems if they extend into the brain.
+- Tumors in the nose or throat may cause bleeding, congestion, swallowing problems, or nervous system problems if they extend into the brain.

 - Tumors around the eyes may cause bulging of the eye, problems with vision, swelling around the eye, or pain.

 - Tumors in the ears, may cause pain, hearing loss, or swelling.

 - Bladder and vaginal tumors may cause trouble starting to urinate or having a bowel movement, or poor control of urine.